joanllenas/ts.data.json/README.md

 ## Documentation

-The [documentation site](https://joanllenas.github.io/ts.data.json/) is auto-generated from TSDoc comments using TypeDoc.
+The [documentation site](https://joanllenas.github.io/ts.data.json/) is auto-generated with TSDoc comments using TypeDoc.
+You'll find documentation for v2.3.1, v3 and later.

-You'll find documentation for both v2.3.1 and v3, as well as a [migration guide to v3](https://joanllenas.github.io/ts.data.json/latest/documents/Migrating_to_v3.html).
+Planning to migrate to v3?
+Be sure to read the [v3 migration guide](https://joanllenas.github.io/ts.data.json/v3.0.0/documents/Migrating_to_v3.html).

-If you're new to JSON decoding, you may want to read the introductory article [Decoding JSON with TypeScript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc), which explains why and how to use this library.
+If you're new to JSON decoding, you should read the introductory article [Decoding JSON with TypeScript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc), which, although somewhat dated, clearly explains how and why to use this library.

 ## Installation